"More questions please!"

-I research what’s going on inside people’s brains when they listen to speech and produce it.Read more
+I research what’s going on inside people’s brains when they use their voices, and when they listen to the voices of other people.

-I use an MRI scanner to find out what’s going on inside people’s brains when they listen to speech and when they speak.
-I’ve even looked inside my own brain (—>).
+I use an MRI scanner to find out what’s going on inside people’s brains when they listen to voices and when they user their own voice.
+I’ve even looked inside my own brain.

 Human communication is an amazing process.
 We chat to each other all the time – on the phone, in noisy rooms, with all sorts of different accents and voices.
 Most of the time we can understand what is being said, and make ourselves understood, pretty easily.
 My work looks at how this happens, and how the brain controls it.
 Apart from being fascinating in its own right to find out how the brain works, my research is very relevant for when things go wrong – for example, if someone has a stroke or head injury and it affects their ability to speak.